-If you want to know why it is essential to purify water when you do not know its quality, or if you ask yourself if you need a system of water purification for your hikes then read this new article, where you will be introduced to the advantages and disadvantages of the major processes of water purification and filtering.
+If you want to know why it is essential to purify water when you do not know its quality, or if you ask yourself if you need a system of water purification for hiking then read this new article, where you will be introduced to the advantages and disadvantages of the major processes of water purification and filtering.

 - A Quick Look at our Selection of Top 10 Best Backpacking Water Filters

 - Comparison Table of the Best Backpacking Water Filters

 - How to properly collect water and prepare it?